-Glenn Fischer is a founder of the Corporate
+Glenn Fischer is a founder and Executive Vice President of the

 career over the past 30 years has given him considerable insight

-into the inner workings of the real estate and commercial
+into the inner workings of the healthcare, real estate and

 Prior to the founding of CRDMI, Fischer was Publisher/CEO of